Are you covered by the Collective Bargaining Agreement (CBA)?

 Civilian, non-supervisory employees are usually BUEs.
 To confirm your bargaining unit status, look at Box # 37 on your Standard Form 50, Notice of Personnel Action, available in your electronic Official Personnel File (eOPF).
 If the number in the box is 8888 or 7777, you are not classified as a BUE.
 If your number is not 8888 or 7777, you are most likely in the bargaining unit.
 To know for sure, think of your actual duties.
 If you do not make management decisions, you should be in the bargaining unit.
-If you have access to predecisional management information, you may not be in the bargaining unit unless your role handling such information is purely clerical.
+If you have access to predecisional management information, you may not be in the bargaining unit.
+If you handle personnel data, you may be excluded from the bargaining unit unless your role handling such information is purely clerical.
 [5 U.S.C. § 7112(b)(3)]

-Please contact a chapter representative if you wish to discuss your specific situation.
+Please contact your chapter president if you wish to discuss your specific situation.

-In accordance with Article 8 of the CBA, you just have to complete Standard Form 1187, Request for Payroll Deductions for Labor Organization Dues, in your computer and email it to NTEU Chapter 254 President David Arvelo (if you are an FDA BUE stationed in Arkansas, Colorado, Iowa, Kansas, Missouri, Nebraska, New Mexico, Oklahoma, Texas, or Utah) for processing using the Email button in the form.
+In accordance with Article 8 of the CBA, you just have to complete Standard Form 1187, Request for Payroll Deductions for Labor Organization Dues, and send it to your chapter president or representative.
 You will be an NTEU member instantly, but the union dues will take one or two pay periods to reflect in your Leave and Earnings Statement.

 Members pay dues which cover the cost of bargaining and contract support for all BUEs.
 It costs money to negotiate contracts, lobby Congress, and represent employees.
 All who benefit should share the expense.